 The above line of error tells us that the issue is on line 152 of the LiveChat plugin.

 There are many WordPress users that have enabled the activity log of their website.
 This activity log tells us what is happening on our WordPress blog with the date and time.

 Many times, checking the activity log can solve the “site is experiencing technical difficulties” error.
 If you have not enabled it yet, you can use plugins like WP Activity Log.
 After that, you can check the complete activity log of your blog to find any recent changes.

-Now, when you know the error cause, it’s time to move to the next section where you learn how to fix the problem.
+Now that you know the error cause, it’s time to move to the next section, where you learn how to fix the problem.